Mallikarjun-04/Mallikarjun-04/README.md

 ## 🙌 Let's Connect

-Explore my [Animated Portfolio](https://mallikarjun-04.github.io/Hackathon-Portal/animated-portfolio.html) for a dynamic showcase of my work!
-I’m eager to collaborate on innovative projects or discuss tech trends.
-Connect via [email](mailto:mallikarjundvs04@gmail.com) or [LinkedIn](https://www.linkedin.com/in/d-v-s-mallikarjun-aa775832a).
+I’m always open to collaborating on exciting projects or discussing tech innovations.
+Feel free to reach out via [email](mailto:mallikarjundvs04@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/d-v-s-mallikarjun-aa775832a).

-**Star ⭐ my repos if you find them valuable!**
+**Star ⭐ my repos if you find them helpful!**